 Cancer of unknown primary tests

-At first, the aim of the tests is to work out whether you have primary or secondary cancer.
+The specialist will arrange extra tests to work out whether you have primary or secondary cancer.
 If the tests show that the cancer is secondary, more tests will be done to try to find the primary cancer.
-The tests you have will depend on your health and symptoms, the location of the secondary cancer and the suspected location of the primary cancer.
+The tests you have depend on your health and symptoms, the location of the secondary cancer and the suspected location of the primary cancer.

 If the tests find where the cancer started, the cancer is no longer an unknown primary.
 It will then be treated like the primary cancer type.
 For example, bowel cancer that has spread to the liver will be given the treatment for advanced bowel cancer.